 All Texas C-BAR referrals follow these 7 Steps

-Texas C-BAR screens each organization that contacts us to determine whether the organization meets our eligibility guidelines and has a legal matter appropriate and ready to refer through Texas C-BAR.
+Texas C-BAR screens each client that contacts us to determine whether the client meets our eligibility guidelines and has a legal matter appropriate and ready to refer through Texas C-BAR.

-After screening requests from nonprofits, we send out the approved matters via a weekly e-mail to the pro bono coordinators at our volunteer firms and legal departments.
-The e-mail includes background on the nonprofit and a summary of the legal matter.
-Attorneys who need more information about the referral can contact us.
+After screening requests from clients, we send out the approved matters via a weekly e-mail to the pro bono coordinators at volunteer firms and legal departments.
+The e-mail includes background on the client and a summary of the legal matter.
+Attorneys who need more information about the referral can contact Texas C-BAR.

 Step 4: Attorney accepts referral.

-Step 5: Nonprofit client contacts volunteer attorney and completes retainer agreement/client engagement letter.
+Step 5: Client contacts volunteer attorney and completes retainer agreement/client engagement letter.

-Step 6: Ongoing support from Texas C-BAR staff.
+Step 6: Texas C-BAR staff provides ongoing support.

 Step 7: Case Closure.

 We also appreciate your cooperation in completing the evaluation which we will forward to you after a matter is closed.
-To continually improve upon our services, Texas C-BAR must be able to measure the quality and impact of time and resources donated to the nonprofit clients and their communities.
+To continually improve upon our services, Texas C-BAR must be able to measure the quality and impact of time and resources donated to the clients.
 Completion of the evaluation is essential to the long-term success of our work.